...

 You may miss a version of life that was not perfect.
 You may miss who you were before you had to become more practical, more guarded, more tired, more independent, more careful, or more aware of how fragile things can be.

 This kind of grief can be confusing because there may be no funeral for it.
 No one sends flowers because you no longer feel like the person you used to be.
-No one always sees the private ending that has taken place inside you.
+People do not always see the private ending that has taken place inside you.

 What can help when life changes